Shared Streets Program

-The City of Palo Alto is considering ways to provide easier access to recreational space while keeping the community safe.
-Shared Streets is a way to support physical activity by giving more space to practice physical distancing.Take our online survey to share your feedback about this pilot program as we explore expanding to other streets.
+In May 2020, the City of Palo Alto responded to the Coronavirus pandemic by providing easier access to recreational space while keeping the community safe.
+Shared Streets was a way to support physical activity by making more space to practice physical distancing while on local streets.

 What is a Shared Street?

-The City of Palo Alto is temporarily limiting vehicle access to local traffic only on certain streets.
-This will create more space for residents to walk, bike, and run while complying with physical distancing requirements.
-Low traffic will allow people to enjoy the outdoors and feel more comfortable getting out for a walk, a bike ride, or some fresh air during this time.
+The City of Palo Alto temporarily limited vehicle access to local traffic only on certain streets.
+This created more space for residents to walk, bike, and run while complying with physical distancing requirements.
+Low traffic allows people to enjoy the outdoors and feel more comfortable getting out for a walk, a bike ride, or some fresh air during this time.

 - Bryant Street: From Embarcadero Rd to Forest Ave (North of Bryant at Embarcadero/Bryant will be restricted for vehicles.
 Bike and Pedestrian access will remain open.)